nirevexin/data-science-projects/README.md

 Build a model that predicts which technical elements an athlete is likely to successfully perform in competition, using historical competition data.

 ### 🔧 Stack
-- Python (Pandas, Scikit-learn, PyTorch, CatBoost, LGBM, re)
+- Python (Pandas, Scikit-learn, PyTorch, LGBM, re)
-- Jupyter Notebooks
+- Jupyter Notebook, VSCode
 - Deployed via **Streamlit**

 ### 🚀 Results